Latest project as Production Designer – pre- & post Covid-19!

-This year I have been designing SONY’s first original content TV show, an adaptation of Anthony Horowitz’s best-selling teen fiction series, Alex Rider.
+Last year I designed SONY’s first original content TV show for Amazon, an adaptation of Anthony Horowitz’s best-selling teen fiction series, Alex Rider.
 The 8-part show, produced by Eleventh Hour Films, was directed by Austrian Andreas Prochaska and Brit Chris Smith.
 Filmed in Romania and Greater London, the show combines the storylines from the first and second books of the series, but is largely based on the Point Blanc novel.
-Watch this space for more info on release dates and promo material.
+Watch the trailer:

 2018 saw me work as a design consultant on BBC’s adaptation of Malorie Blackman’s best-selling teen-fiction series ‘Noughts & Crosses’.
 Filmed in Cape Town, South Africa, it was a design challenge to turn the city into an alternative London where apartheid has been reversed.
 Here is some early pitch work showing my approach to colour, tone and symbolism as a full size Albion NOXO Albion Diorama: